Fort McMurray #468 First Nation Water and Sewage Infrastructure

 - Sewage connection to the RMWB regional system

-The design team used 3D modelling software (Revit) to model the buildings, piping and equipment of this project to great success – beneficial to all parties:
+The design team used 3D modelling software (Revit) to model the buildings, piping and equipment of this project to great success:

 - The design team was able to identify and eliminate conflict

-- The contractor was able to optimize the procurement and assembly process (resulting optimized pricing)
+- The contractor was able to optimize the procurement and assembly process, resulting in optimized pricing

-Finally – any good project is as beneficial to its community as it is well operated.
-As the Nation will own and operate the water and wastewater systems, certified community member operators will be critical to the projects long term success.
-As part of McElhanney’s ongoing commitment to being a part of the communities we work in, we sponsored a $25,000 scholarship (over 5 years) for operator training in this community to ensure there truly is seven generations of sustainable.
+Finally, a good project is only beneficial to its community if it is well operated.
+Because the Nation will own and operate this water and wastewater system, certified community member operators are critical to the project’s long-term success.
+As part of McElhanney’s ongoing commitment to be part of the communities we work in, McElhanney sponsored a $25,000 scholarship (over 5 years) for operator training in this community to ensure there truly is seven generations of sustainable.